molleraj/CARDlongread-bioinformatics-tutorial/README.md

 ## Data transfer from the PromethIONs
 We move raw ONT runs from the PromethIONs to Biowulf using Globus.
 We have Globus endpoints set up on each PromethION using Globus Connect Personal (https://www.globus.org/globus-connect-personal).
 ## Data backup to Google Cloud storage
 While basecalling raw POD5 ONT data on Biowulf (see later in the tutorial), we also archive this data to the coldest-storage archival bucket on Google Cloud Platform.
+We transfer this data to Google Cloud through the Google Cloud Platform endpoint NIH HPC provides on Globus.
 ## Raw data sequencing QC
 We use a set of two Python scripts to collect critical quality control parameters for weekly and cohort-wide sequencing runs, such as read N50, per flow cell output, experiment output, and flow cell starting active pores.
 More details can be found here: https://github.com/molleraj/longread-report-parser
 # Data processing